CESNET/ipfixcol/ansible/README.md

 ## <a name="libfastbit"></a>LibFastbit compilation

 The LibFastbit is a fairly large beast and takes some time to compile.
 Therefore, we usually install it using binaries, which are pre-compiled for all supported systems (see above).
 However, if you are installing on unsupported an distribution or you just want to build from sources, you can force this by using `--extra-vars "build_fastbit_compile=true"`

+## <a name="rpm-build"></a>Building RPM packages

+This is an experimental feature used by maintainers.
+You have been warned.

+On systems which support building of RPM packages, using `--extra-vars "build_rpms=true"` forces the playbook to try to build RPM packages for all plugins and tools.
+It was tested only on Centos 7 and will certainly fail for all non-RPM distributions.